Mark Bedford DipPharm, RegPharmNZ, AFNZIM (Chair)

 She's a previous board member of the Pharmacy Guild, various Waitemata DHB committees, and was the community pharmacist on the Quality Use of Medicines Group for the Waitemata DHB.

-Marie was appointed to the Pharmacy Council in November 2012 and is now serving her second three-year term.
-Marie is a member of the Council, a member of FARMC (Finance, Audit and Risk Management Committee), Chair of the Interns Assessment Advisory Committee and is also the Council's representative to the Board of Studies for Auckland University's Pharmacy programme.
+Marie was appointed to the Pharmacy Council of New Zealand in November 2012 and is now completing her second three-year term.
+Marie is a member of the Council, a member of FARMC (Finance, Audit and Risk Management Committee) and Chair of the Interns Assessment Advisory Committee.